renpy/renpy/sphinx/source/config.rst

     initialize the values of the displayable's transform.

     The default default transform is :var:`center`.

+.. var:: config.developer = "auto"

+    If set to True, developer mode is enabled.
+Developer mode gives access to the shift+D developer menu, shift+R reloading, and various other features that are not intended for end users.

+    This can be True, False, or "auto".
+If "auto", Ren'Py will detect if the game has been packaged into a distribution, and set config.developer as appropriate.

 .. var:: config.emphasize_audio_channels = [ 'voice' ]